 - Dismissal or Administrative Separation.
 If you are dismissed or administratively separated from the University for any reason you may not re-apply to American Collegiate or any other program offered by International Accelerator.

 - Force Majeure.
-AU is not liable in cases where AU is unable to fulfill any services because of fire, natural disaster, national emergency, act of government, acts of war or terrorism, failure of suppliers or subcontractors, labor disputes or any other reasons that are beyond AU’s control.
+AU is not liable in cases where AU is unable to fulfill any services because of fire, natural disaster, disease or pandemic, national emergency, act of government, acts of war or terrorism, failure of suppliers or subcontractors, labor disputes, or any other reasons that are beyond AU’s control.

-- F-1 Status.
-The U.S. Government regulations require maintaining a full course of study and good academic status while attending school in the United States as an F-1 student.
+- The U.S. Government regulations require maintaining a full course of study and good academic status while attending school in the United States as an F-1 student.
 Failure to maintain good academic status will lead to loss of your immigration status.
 If you intend to seek permanent resident status at any point during your anticipated tenure at AU, you must disclose such intent at the time of application.
 Please be aware that scheduling and class attendance conflicts that arise from pursuing immigration status changes will not be accommodated and may prevent you from continuing your studies.
-You may be dismissed if you seek or obtain permanent residency.
+You may be administratively separated from American Collegiate if you seek or obtain permanent residency.
 No refunds will be given if you must withdraw due to your actual or anticipated change to permanent resident status.